tyler-IP/DAKboard-setup/README.md

 6. Ensure that kiosk.sh is executable with `ls -al`
    - If it isn't, run `chmod +x kiosk.sh`

-7. run `sudo nano kiosk.sh` to change the DAKboard url.
+7. run `sudo nano kiosk.sh` and change the DAKboard url within the script.

 8. In the Ubuntu GUI, go to Settings > Users and ensure that automatic login is enabled